First Horizon Bank: History

 In 1995, with the purchases of Maryland National Mortgage Corporation and SNMC Management Corporation, First Tennessee had $6 billion in mortgage origination and was one of the country's top 10 mortgage originators.

-In 1999, to reflect its diversification, the bank adopted the slogan, All Things Financial.
+In 1999, to reflect its diversification, the bank adopted the slogan, "All Things Financial."

 In 2004, the company changed its name to First Horizon National Corporation to reflect its interstate growth.

 In May 2007, the company acquired Republic Mortgage, based in Las Vegas.

 In September 2007, the company sold 34 branches outside of Tennessee, including 13 branches to M&T Bank, 10 branches to Sterling Bank, 9 branches to Fifth Third, and 2 branches to FMCB Holdings.

 In June 2008, the company sold its residential-mortgage origination and servicing business to Metlife.

 In November 2008, the United States Department of the Treasury invested $866 million in the company as part of the Troubled Asset Relief Program and in December 2010, the company repurchased the investment from the Treasury.

-On June 7, 2013, the bank acquired Mountain National Bank, which suffered from bank failure.

-In October 2015, the company acquired TrustAtlantic Bank.

-In December 2017, the company acquired Capital Bank Financial for $2.2 billion.
-Capital Bank later announced it would lease two floors of the 10-story One Glenwood in Raleigh.
-The lease included a sign on the building.

-First Horizon announced on June 11, 2019, that in fall of 2019 it would have the same name in all of its markets.
+Across the 2010s, First Horizon acquired three regional banks, starting in 2013, when it acquired the failing Mountain National Bank.
+In 2015, First Horizon acquired TrustAtlantic, and Capital Bank Financial in 2017.
+In 2019, First Horizon merged with IberiaBank to create a bank with $79 billion in assets and $58 billion in loans.
+Also in 2019, First Horizon announced it was going to rebrand all of its services under the same First Horizon name.
 The change encompassing First Tennessee Bank, Capital Bank, FTB Advisors and FTN Financial became effective at the close of business on October 25, 2019, with signage changes expected to be complete throughout those holdings by early 2020.

-In November 2019, First Horizon Corporation and Lafayette, Louisiana-based IberiaBank Corporation agreed to merge.
-The combined bank is based in Memphis, Tennessee, and uses the First Horizon name.
-The merger closed July 2, 2020, with $79 billion in assets and $58 billion in loans.
+On July 20, 2020, First Horizon National Corp acquired 30 branches from SunTrust bank, now Truist.
+The transaction added $410 million in loans and $2.3 billion in deposits.
+The branches were converted to First Horizon banking centers over the weekend of July 17-19, 2020.

-On February 28, 2022, Toronto-based TD Bank Group announced that it would acquire First Horizon Corporation in an all-cash deal of $13.4 billion.
-TD will pay $25 per First Horizon share.
-The transaction is expected to be completed in February 2023 and would be the second-largest bank deal in recent U.S history.
+On February 28, 2022, Toronto-based TD Bank Group announced that it would acquire First Horizon Corporation in an all-cash deal of $13.4 billion in what would have been the second-largest bank deal in recent U.S. history.
+On May 4, 2023, the companies announced that the acquisition would not proceed citing regulatory uncertainties, with TD owing First Horizon a total of $225 million in break-up fees as part of the termination agreement.
+The merger's call off happened within the same week as the collapse and buyout of First Republic Bank by JPMorgan Chase, and the bank's financial failures are seen as part of the 2023 banking crisis.
+Reports of First Horizon's call off were paired with the news of PacWest Bancorp itself heading on a lifeline.